MNYOREJ/somapappv1/workershtml/MANAGEMENT_HUB_README.md

 ### 3. **User Experience**

 #### Visual Indicators:
-- **Orange/Red Banner** at the top showing "READ-ONLY MODE"
+- **Orange/Red Banner** at the top showing "READ-ONLY DASHBOARD"
-- Displays the teacher type (e.g., "Head Teacher View Only")
+- Displays the teacher type (e.g., "Head Teacher View")
 - Shows special message for Head Teachers about Workers Hub access
 - **"Back to Teacher Dashboard"** button to return to teacher hub
+- **Loading Indicator** while fetching statistics

+#### Clean Interface:
+- **Sidebar is completely hidden** - no navigation icons visible
+- **Full-width dashboard** - maximum screen space for statistics
+- **Stat cards are non-clickable** - view-only mode enforced
+- **Charts are hidden** - faster loading, focus on key stats
+- Only essential Quick Actions shown (Workers Hub for Head Teachers)

 #### Disabled Elements:
-- All action buttons are grayed out and disabled
+- All action buttons except "Open Workers Hub" are hidden
-- Sidebar navigation is locked (only dashboard view available)
+- Stat cards cannot be clicked or interacted with
 - Forms and inputs are non-functional
 - Only the "Open Workers Hub" button works for Head Teachers